 - Make sure your Google My Business profile is setup, verified, up to date and contains great info, images, correct open times, etc

 - Select the Local SEO expert you want to work with.
 If you want to know all about keyword research, on-website SEO, conversion rate optimisation (CRO), citations, backlinks, backlink profiles, disavow, SEO PR, Technical SEO, Domain Name Authority building (the DA Score) and all these other boffin things that your Local SEO specialist knows ALL about, that is great.
 You can ask them.
-BUT if you just want RESULTS for your business, and don’t want to know all this techy/boffin guff, just find a Local SEO provider who is focused on HELPING INCREASE YOUR SALES AND HELPING ACHIEVE YOUR BUSINESS GROWTH GOALS (the good ones know ALL the SEO stuff, BUT also know that RESULTS MUST be their primary concern).
+BUT if you just want RESULTS for your business, and don’t want to know all this techy/boffin guff, just find a Local SEO provider who is focused on HELPING INCREASE YOUR SALES AND HELPING ACHIEVE YOUR BUSINESS GROWTH GOALS (the good ones know ALL the SEO stuff, BUT also know that RETURN ON RESULTS bottom line MUST be their primary concern and focus).
 That is the type of expert you want (in my opinion)… but do ask them this one question: “Do you ONLY do white-hat SEO?”.
 If they say ‘yes’ but sound like they are lying… RUN!
 Go elsewhere… and keep shopping around till you find a Local SEO expert (or team) who sound legit.
 This link will take you to an article where you can read why you do NOT want to work with someone who is going to do what is called ‘Black Hat SEO’.

 - Your newly appointed Local SEO expert will guide you on the journey to gaining more traffic to your site and helping you get in the Maps 3 Stack.
 Amongst things they will ask you to start communicating to your customers to write reviews on your Facebook page, your TrueLocal account and on your Google My Business listing.
 The more the better — but NONE of this should be done ALL at once.
 The reason is because this can look like you are ‘artificially attempting to game the Google system’ to get into the Maps 3 pack in a ‘non-organic’/ non-natural way’.
 Google will see what you are trying to do and it won’t work.
-It can in fact HURT your business.
+It can, in fact, HURT your business.
 I will write more about this topic another day — it’s actually part of about 200 things that are central to SEO success.